-Under the terms of the Share Purchase Agreement, in consideration for each share held by Alon in Dor Alon, Alon Blue Square issued to Alon 1.8 ordinary shares of Alon Blue Square, and in exchange for all the Transferred Shares, Alon Blue Square issued to Alon 20,327,710 ordinary shares of Alon Blue Square, or the Issued Shares.
-Immediately following the Acquisition, Alon beneficially owned in the aggregate, directly and indirectly, approximately 78.44% of the outstanding ordinary shares of Alon Blue Square (as opposed to approximately 68.62% of the outstanding shares immediately prior to the Acquisition), and all other Alon Blue Square shareholders owned approximately 21.56% of the outstanding ordinary shares of Alon Blue Square (as opposed to approximately 31.38% of the outstanding ordinary shares immediately prior to the Acquisition).
+In consideration for each share held by Alon in Dor Alon, Alon Blue Square issued to Alon 1.8 ordinary shares of Alon Blue Square, and in exchange for all the Transferred Shares, Alon Blue Square issued to Alon 20,327,710 ordinary shares of Alon Blue Square, or the Issued Shares.
+Immediately following the Acquisition, Alon beneficially owned in the aggregate, directly and indirectly, approximately 78.44% of the outstanding ordinary shares of Alon Blue Square.
 Upon completion of the Acquisition, Dor Alon became a majority-owned subsidiary of Alon Blue Square and its shares have continued to trade on the TASE.